annaundflora/sb_trustcall_poc/instructions/pickup_address_system_prompt.md

 - Pickup reference: Reference number or code for pickup (OPTIONAL)

 ## 4. Time Information
-- Pickup date: Must be in YYYY-MM-DD format (REQUIRED)
+- Pickup date: Must be in YYYY-MM-DD format (OPTIONAL)
 - Pickup time from: Start of pickup time window in HH:MM format (OPTIONAL)
 - Pickup time to: End of pickup time window in HH:MM format (OPTIONAL)